 And you’re miles and miles

-We all hope that once our children are grown up, we can be good friends and that’s really the ultimate in terms of a enjoying a relationship that has matured the way it should.
-However, let’s focus today on when kids are young and ask the question is it good to be your child’s friend?
-You’ve probably figured out by now that I’m not really for it but then if it’s not a good idea, then why isn’t it?
+We all hope that once our children are grown up, we can be good friends, and that’s really the ultimate in terms of enjoying a relationship that has matured the way it should.
+However, let’s focus today on when kids are young and ask the question, “Is it good to be your child’s friend?”
+You’ve probably figured out by now that I’m not really for it, but if it’s not a good idea, then why isn’t it?

-We are often told that it is possible to be friends with your kids as long as you uphold boundaries but that’s like being in a row boat half full of water and being told that as long as you continually use an ice cream scoop to bail yourself out, you won’t sink.
-Sure, if you continue to scoop the water out, possibly you won’t sink but it’s exhausting and you have to keep doing it ad infinitum until you get either a very sore arm or go crazy.
-It also reverses the normal adult to child flow and put you and your children in a less than optimal leadership position that isn’t helpful at best and can make life very challenging for you at worst.
+We are often told that it is possible to be friends with your kids as long as you uphold boundaries, but that’s like being in a row boat half full of water and being told that as long as you continually use an ice cream scoop to bail yourself out, you won’t sink.
+Sure, if you continue to scoop the water out, possibly you won’t sink, but it’s exhausting, and you have to keep doing it ad infinitum until you get either a very sore arm or go crazy.
+It also reverses the normal adult-to-child flow and puts you and your children in a less than optimal leadership position that isn’t helpful at best and can make life very challenging for you at worst.

-You see when you try and be your child’s friend, you put yourself in a situation that makes you vulnerable from a leadership standpoint.
-I know emotionally vulnerability is a plus at times with people you trust fully, but children are children and they’re not looking for vulnerability, they’re looking to you for direction.
-Seeing you opening up and being vulnerable is likely to scare the heck out of them.
-Not only that, but friends tend to direct each other equally, each one naturally knowing the times when one needs something a little more out of the relationship than the other.
-It’s a constant give and take but your relationship with your child is by necessity more one sided.
-That’s because they don’t just want you or your direction, they need you to interpret the world and make the important decisions for them and there’s the difference.
+You see, when you try and be your child’s friend, you put yourself in a situation that makes you vulnerable from a leadership standpoint.
+I know that emotional vulnerability is a plus at times with people you fully trust, but children are children, and they’re not looking for vulnerability; they’re looking to you for direction.
+Seeing you open up and be vulnerable is likely to scare the heck out of them.
+Not only that, but friends tend to direct each other equally, each one knowing the times when one needs something a little more out of the relationship than the other.
+It’s a constant give and take, but your relationship with your child is by necessity more one-sided.
+That’s because they don’t just want you or your direction; they need you to interpret the world and make the important decisions for them.

 2. If you want to be your child’s friend, that desire is coming from you, not them

-It’s also important to remember that the impetus to become a friend of a child usually comes from the parent, not the child.
-It usually means that the parent is looking to the child to fill in something within themselves, which they think would add to their parenting experience.
-A warmth, a closeness, a bond that they think will be fulfilled by being a friend.
-Often it’s in response to a desire to have a different relationship with their child than their parents had with them.
-The trouble is that by being a ‘friend’, unless you are scrupulously careful and frankly, even if you are, you run the very troubling risk of achieving the exact opposite and sinking under the weight of your desire for closeness.
+It’s also important to remember that the impetus to befriend a child usually comes from the parent, not the child.
+It usually means that the parent is looking to the child to fill in something within themselves that they think would add to their parenting experience.
+A warmth, a closeness, a bond that they think will be fulfilled by being friends Often, it’s in response to a desire to have a different relationship with their child than their parents had with them.
+By trying to be a “friend,” you run the troubling risk of achieving the exact opposite and sinking under the weight of your desire for closeness.

-Think how difficult it is to offer boundaries to even best friends, who are mature in thought and expression.
-Now try and offer a far greater amount of boundaries to a child in a way that maintains a ‘possible’ friendship.
+Think how difficult it is to offer boundaries to even best friends who are mature in thought and expression.
+Now, try keeping strong boundaries with your child in a way that maintains a “possible” friendship.
 Think how often you hear children play with each other and then fall out with a sharp, “I’m not your friend anymore!”
-If those words hit a chord, then they are having an impact and if they have an impact, it’s very likely that the parents will modify their parenting behaviour in response to that impact.
+If those words strike a chord, then they are having an impact, and if they have an impact, it’s very likely that the parents will modify their parenting behaviour in response to that impact.
 How will they do that?
-Well, likely by providing less boundaries or by not following through or a myriad different less than positive responses.
+Well, likely by providing fewer boundaries, by not following through, or by a myriad of other less-than-positive responses.